Wallowa County Chieftain: History

 George Cheney became the owner, editor, and publisher in 1911, on the wave of an economic boom experienced in Enterprise upon the completion of a railroad and sawmill, as well as a booming agricultural business.
 Cheney built a new building, designed to meet the needs of the paper, which it occupied beginning in 1916.
-Cheney sold the newspaper in 1941, and the building in 1943, to Gwen Coffin.
-Coffin, who brought a more controversial approach to the paper, owned it until 1972.
+Cheney sold the Enterprise Chieftain in 1941 to Gwen Tappen Coffin.
+Under Coffin, the paper absorbed the Wallowa Sun in 1942 to form the Wallowa Chieftain, and then the Chief Joseph Herald in 1959 to become the Wallowa County Chieftain.